-John Morey moved to Arizona from Illinois in 1980, and currently resides in Tempe.
-Despite the urban address, he feels truly at home when he is “roughing-it” in the Arizona outback and beyond, as he moves through the wild back-country capturing moments both epic and small, showing how little difference there is between the two – and that is the environment where he finds his inspiration.
+John Morey moved to Arizona from Illinois in 1980, living in Tempe till 2016 before moving to Hawaii on the island of Maui, where he currently resides.
+Despite the urban address in Arizona, he felt truly at home when he was “roughing-it” in the Arizona outback and beyond, moving through the wild back-country capturing moments both epic and small, showing how little difference there is between the two – and that is the environment where he finds his inspiration.
 The inspiration occurs in two ways, both of which allow him to continually evolve and learn about himself in the process – as a man seeking adventure and enlightened self-fulfillment in a fast-paced and ever-changing world; and as an artist sharing these personal moments to the world as a provoking source of beauty and power to inspire others to act upon.
 Says Morey:

-The sentiment above is probably best expressed by a quotation Mr. Morey wrote shortly after his first photography adventure through the slot canyons found near Page, Arizona, and has since become part of his brand – evidenced on his website’s artist statement and his business cards:
+The sentiment above is probably best expressed by a quotation Mr. Morey wrote shortly after his first photography adventure through the slot canyons found near Page, Arizona, and has since become part of his brand:

-"Often to me, the natural beauty of a place, a vision, a mind, a word, a genuine laugh, a solemn glance, a grain of sand or even the scent of pine – and especially a lovely woman or sometimes nothing at all – can remind me of love and hate; dreams and remorse; creativity and blindness.
-In these vulnerable moments it rips at my soul and steals another infinite part of my heart, tethering my spirit to it, to wander till my return like a lingering ghost meant to never let me forget – and I realize I have a story to tell." ~ John Bruce Morey II
+"Often to me, the natural beauty of a place, a vision, a mind, a word, a genuine laugh, a solemn glance, a grain of sand or even the scent of pine – and especially a lovely woman – can remind me of love and hate; dreams and remorse; creativity and blindness.
+In these vulnerable moments it rips at my soul and steals another infinite part of my heart, tethering my spirit to it, to wander till my return like a lingering ghost meant to never let me forget – and I realize I have a story to tell." ~ John Morey

 In his craft, John Morey caters to current connoisseurs and future collectors wishing to display luxurious, natural, contemporary-art imagery in their every day home and/or business environments.
 His original art prints are produced on multiple mediums, from various photographic and fine-art papers and canvases, to brushed aluminum metal prints.
 These products are offered on a variety of levels, from print-on-demand digitally-signed prints, up to his original signed and numbered, luxurious, limited-edition prints – included “artist’s proofs” and “first printings”.
 John’s entire collection of work is also available for licensing.
 And for those aspiring artists wishing to emulate John’s skills, ability, and photographic opportunities, he also works with people one-on-one teaching photography concepts and technique, as well as leading private photography workshops and excursions.